Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena: Conclusion

 \section{Conclusion}

 The fundamental result of our paper is that extensive exchange economies have an entropy function that governs the allowed changes in state on interaction between economies:~they are the changes for which the total entropy does not decrease.
-This is in distinction to {the Pareto criterion in standard microeconomics}, where the allowed changes are those in which the utilities of no agents decrease.
-Utility functions specify preferences but can not in general be added meaningfully.
-In contrast, entropy can be added, thus allowing meaning to our principle that total entropy can not decrease.
-One might ask how the entropy of one economy could decrease in an interaction, but an answer is that agents can move money to the other economy where it is of more value to them, which is, of course, a feature of the real world.
+This is in distinction to the Pareto criterion in standard microeconomics, where the allowed changes are those in which the utilities of no agents decrease.
+In standard economics, utility functions specify preferences but can not in general be added meaningfully.
+In contrast, entropies of subsystems can be added, thus allowing meaning to our principle that total entropy can not decrease.
+One might ask how the entropy of one economy could decrease in an interaction.
+One way this can happen is that agents can move money to the other economy where it is of more value to them, which is, of course, a feature of the real world.